CUCentralAdvancement/github-docs/templates/README.md

 Prerequisites:
 - You might need to install something first.
-- You should list `asdf`, Homebrew, Docker, and anything else here
+- You should list `asdf`, Homebrew, Docker, and anything else here.
+- Please look over when to use `asdf` and when to use Docker for the app container...need link.

 It is best to write a series commands that a developer can run from the command line.
 Putting everything in one `./installproject.sh` with a bunch of options is overkill so start out by